 The Collect for this week asks that “….by thy holy inspiration we may think those things that are good, and by Thy merciful guidance may perform the same….”

-This simple prayer is so profound.
-Dion Fortune warns us not to assume that what we personally believe to be good is the whole picture, or to delude ourselves that "the circle of our vision circumscribes the universe.’
+As Dion Fortune wisely advises, we should avoid assuming that what we personally believe to be good is the whole picture, or to delude ourselves that "the circle of our vision circumscribes the universe.’
 Instead, she suggests, we would do better to try to lift our consciousness to the highest spiritual level that we can attain.
-Then, we will gain some better understanding of what is really meant by 'good' in a way that transcends our own needs and personal vision.
+Then, we will gain a better understanding of what is 'good' in a manner that transcends our own needs or personal vision.

 Keynote: The Holy Spirit

 By way of example, she points to the special Wisdom and possible Initiation given by Christ to his disciples in the Upper Room.
-She contrasts His teaching of the secrets of the Mysteries to this small group with the more readily accessible message he preached to all followers.
+She contrasts His teaching of the deeper secrets of His Mysteries to this small group, with the more readily accessible message he preached to all followers.